ThimiraMadusanka/Neon-Strategies/README.md

 Smashy-Design - Front-End Developer Technical Test

-This React Js project was develop by using ReactJS and Tailwind CSS.
+This project was develop by using ReactJS and Tailwind CSS.

 ## Available Scripts